 What is the Use Tax rate?

-Effective March 1, 2004.
-The state Use Tax rate is the same as the Sales Tax rate, 6% (for residents inside the city limits of Texarkana, the state rate is 7%).
+Effective July 1, 2013.
+The state Use Tax rate is the same as the Sales Tax rate, 6.500%.
 In addition, you are required to remit the city and/or county tax where the items are first delivered in Arkansas.
 A list of tax rates for cities and counties may be obtained from the Sales Tax and Use Tax Section or downloaded from our website.

 What if I do not pay Use Tax?